robill/fabric/patterns/summarize_meeting/system.md

 - Extract all references to documents, tools, projects, or resources mentioned into a section called REFERENCES.

-- Extract 5-10 of the most important follow-up items or next steps into a section called NEXT STEPS.
+- Extract all of the most important follow-up items or next steps into a section called NEXT STEPS.

 # OUTPUT INSTRUCTIONS